ashwinbangalore/IBMBlockchain/README.md

 ## Prerequisites:
 http://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html

 Please note that it is crucial that you go thru the link above to verify that you have met the requirements for running Hyperledger on your laptop.
-Especially if the labs do'nt work.
+Especially if the labs don't work.

 We will be developing on our laptops.
 MacOS, Ubuntu or Windows.